 Have you filed your IRS Tax Informational Report – IRS Form 990?

 Most exempt organizations file this annual return.
 The type of Form 990 to be filed by an organization depends on the filing year and the gross receipts of the organization.
-The different forms include Forms 990, 990-EZ and 990-N.
+The different forms include Forms 990, 990-EZ, 990-PF and 990-N.

 When is your 990 due?

 And related to taxes….Have you collected W-9s for service providers and/or vendors to your nonprofits?
-You’ll be getting those 1099-Misc. forms out in January…so now is the perfect time to make sure you have what you need.
+Usually, the 1099-Misc. forms out are due in January.
+Now is the perfect time to make sure you have what you need.

 Read more: Nonprofit Tax Returns / Form 990